LIST: Here's what is open and closed in Virginia

+The order will remain in effect until June 10, unless amended or rescinded before then.

+Northam said if people are found in the state to have left their home for a non-essential reason or in a gathering of 10 or more, they may be subject to a class one misdemeanor, which carries the possibility of jail time up to 12 months and a fine of up to $2,500.

-RICHMOND, Va. — Governor Ralph Northam has ordered all non-essential businesses to close until at least April 27, following a trend set by neighboring state Maryland.
+Northam also ordered all non-essential businesses to close until at least April 27.

+- Traveling to and from a federal, state, or local government building for a necessary purpose.

-Here is a list of businesses that are considered non-essential and must close by Wednesday, March 25:
+Here is a list of businesses that are considered non-essential and have been ordered to close:

 - Theaters, Performing arts centers